 This post is part of the “Donning a Cape” mini-series, a series of posts about families who are making a difference for orphans around the world.

 We share an anniversary this weekend and birthdays one day apart and were actually IN CHINA bringing home our superheroes the very same week.
-But we didn’t become friends (and THEN meet, because that’s how we roll in the military and adoption communities) until months after we had brought home and fallen in love with the superheroes who completely rocked our worlds.
+But we didn’t become friends (and THEN meet, because that’s how we roll in the adoption community) until months after we had brought home and fallen in love with the superheroes who completely rocked our worlds.

-Erin was a military spouse friend of some military spouse friends, and from the moment our third-party friend sent me a link to her blog, I knew I needed more of her family in my life.
+Erin was a friend of some friends, and from the moment our third-party friend sent me a link to her blog, I knew I needed more of her family in my life.

 Erin had a beautiful way with words.
 She shared in real and raw ways about adoption, homeschooling, kid-raising and camping (I’m still stealing her firepit recipes), and the light of Jesus just emanated from the pages of her blog.